Blue Palm Environmental

 What is a SWPPP?

-• Identify all potential sources of pollution which may reasonably be expected to affect the quality of stormwater discharges from the construction site.
+• Identify potential pollution sources that could reasonably impact the quality of stormwater discharges from the construction site.

-• Help assure compliance with the terms and conditions of the permit
+• Ensure compliance with the terms and conditions of the applicable stormwater discharge permit.

 Documentation Services